kristenvaccaro/antisocial-computing/critiques.md

 #### Evaluating Methods

-If you haven’t taken research methods courses in the past, I recommend the following references:
+Strengths and weaknesses are often largely concerned with methods decisions made by the authors.

+This year, you will complete a methods related reading each week.
+However, you may find it useful to supplement those with the following references:

 For qualitative methods: "Qualitative Research Practice: A Guide for Social Science Students and Researchers" by Ritchie and Lewis
 For quantitative methods: "Social Science Research: Principles, Methods, and Practices" by Bhattacherjee covers most of the material and is [available for free online](https://open.umn.edu/opentextbooks/textbooks/79)